Hilbert's projective metric for functions of bounded growth and exponential convergence of Sinkhorn's algorithm: Introduction

 The first and, so far, only result showing exponential convergence of Sinkhorn's algorithm in unbounded settings is given in \cite{conforti2023quantitative}.
 The methodology therein is mainly based on using techniques around differentiability, which naturally induces smoothness conditions on cost function and densities of marginal distributions.
 The results we establish in this paper are thus based on completely different techniques compared to \cite{conforti2023quantitative} and lead to complementary results.
 To elaborate, the results in \cite{conforti2023quantitative} are stated for $\X = \mathbb{R}^d$ and quadratic cost function, $c(x, y) = \|x-y\|_2^2$, and lead to very strong convergence results including linear convergence of the derivatives of the iterations.
 While the techniques in \cite{conforti2023quantitative} appear applicable to more general twice continuously differentiable cost functions, the results derived in \mbox{Section \ref{sec:Sinkhorn}} do not require any smoothness assumptions on the cost function or marginals, but only controls on the tails.
 Further, the results in \cite{conforti2023quantitative} basically deal with a critical case where both $\inf_{x, y \in B_r} \exp(-c(x, y)) \propto \exp(-\lambda_1 r^2)$ and $\mu(\X \setminus B_r) \propto \exp(-\lambda_2 r^2)$ for some $\lambda_1, \lambda_2 > 0$.
 This can be seen as a critical case because both are of the same exponential rate, in which case the exponential convergence of Sinkhorn's algorithm can only be shown to hold for large enough penalization parameters.
 In this paper, we instead focus on non-critical cases where there is a bit of slack in terms of the exponential rate between the tails of the marginals and the decay of the kernel.
-This slack allows us to obtain an exponential rate of convergence for all penalization parameters, which is important since small penalization parameters are often the relevant regime in practice, particularly if the entropic problem is used as an approximation of the unregularized optimal transport problem.
+This slack allows us to obtain an exponential rate of convergence for all penalization parameters, which is important since small penalization parameters are often the relevant regime in practice, particularly if the entropic problem is used as an approximation of the unregularized optimal transport problem. \SE{It is important to note that allowing for such slack excludes important cases, like the case of Gaussian (or sub-Gaussian) marginals and quadratic cost, where analytic solutions are known (see \cite{janati2020entropic}) and thus one might expect nice behavior of Sinkhorn's algorithm in such regimes as well.
+Further, while the results in the current paper apply for arbitrarily small regularization parameters, one must be alert to the fact that the contraction coefficient goes to one rapidly (roughly like $1-\exp(C/\varepsilon)$) for small regularization parameters, and thus the actual convergence result becomes correspondingly weaker in practice.
+While optimizing for constants would go beyond the scope of the current paper, we believe that a full understanding of Sinkhorn's algorithm must include an understanding of the constants, and we refer to \cite{chizat2024sharper} regarding an analysis of the optimal regime of the constants depending on the regularization parameter in bounded settings.}